NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 HPXML Electric Panel Calculations
 *********************************

-One or more electric panel calculation types (e.g., 2023 NEC 220.83) can be entered as an ``/HPXML/SoftwareInfo/extension/ElectricPanelCalculations/Type``.
+One or more electric panel calculation types (e.g., 2023 NEC 220.83) can be entered in ``/HPXML/SoftwareInfo/extension/ElectricPanelCalculations/ServiceFeeders``.
 If not entered, electric panel loads will not be calculated.

   ====================================  ========  =======  ================  ========  ================  ===========
   Element                               Type      Units    Constraints       Required  Default           Description
   ====================================  ========  =======  ================  ========  ================  ===========
-  ``BuildingType``                      string             See [#]_          No        dwelling unit
-  ``DemandLoadType``                    string             See [#]_          No        service / feeder ``Type``                              string             See [#]_          Yes                         Electric panel calculation vintage/method; multiple are allowed
+  ``Type``                              string             See [#]_          Yes                         Electric panel calculation vintage/method; multiple are allowed
   ====================================  ========  =======  ================  ========  ================  ===========

-  .. [#] BuildingType choices are "dwelling unit".
-  .. [#] DemandLoadType choices are "service / feeder".
-  .. [#] Type choices are "2023 Load-Based" and "2023 Meter-Based", and are described as follows:
+  .. [#] Type choices are "2023 Existing Dwelling Load-Based" and "2023 Existing Dwelling Meter-Based", and are described as follows:

-         \- **2023 Load-Based**: Using a load summing method based on Section 220.83 of the 2023 National Electrical Code.
+         \- **2023 Existing Dwelling Load-Based**: Using a load summing method based on Section 220.83 of the 2023 National Electrical Code.

-         \- **2023 Meter-Based**: Using a maximum demand method based on Section 220.87 of the 2023 National Electrical Code.
+         \- **2023 Existing Dwelling Meter-Based**: Using a maximum demand method based on Section 220.87 of the 2023 National Electrical Code.

+         If running :ref:`bldg_type_whole_mf_buildings` with any "Dwelling" calculation types, load calculations will be performed on each individual dwelling unit and then summed across units of the building.

 .. _hpxml_building: